stdio-cz/mhmp_mapk_integration-engine/docs/error_codes.md

 - 1021: Error while checking RopidGTFS saved rows.
 - 1022: Error while updating gtfs_trip_id
 - 1023: Error while getting from database.
+- 1024: The model saving type was not specified.
+Data was not saved.